 Thus, Jim Delsing and his wife Roseanne had many good memories of baseball.
 They also raised a close-knit family of five.
 They had three daughters, Kim, born in 1951, Jamie, born in 1954, and Mari (or Moochie), born in 1956, and two sons, Jay, born in 1960, and Bart, born in 1963.

 While Delsing raised a family and played 822 games in the major leagues from 1948 to 1960, he also played 1,227 contests in the minors.
 He played 561 of those at the Triple-A level after 1956, all to get what turned out to be a brief shot with Kansas City in 1960.
-A lefthanded line drive hitter with a good batting eye, Delsing usually walked more than he struck out, 495 walks to 476 whiffs in the majors, and 299 to 251 in the minors.
+A lefthanded line drive hitter with a good batting eye, Delsing usually walked more than he struck out, 495 walks to 476 whiffs in the minors, and 299 to 251 in the majors.
 A lifetime .255 hitter in the majors, he batted .301 lifetime in the minors, mostly at the highest level.

 Equally important, Delsing was a first-class person, the kind of fellow who was caught up by the baseball dream--like most young guys his age during the years before 1960.
 But he also proved himself good enough to live the dream.
 Asked about his biggest thrill in baseball, the former Tiger hero replied that no single game, hit, or play really stood out.
 "I always say that for me, it was pulling on that big-league uniform every day," Delsing reflected, with a smile.
 "That was my biggest thrill, and I treasure it."